 Again, don’t get overwhelmed, and trust me, there is plenty of real, healthful food without having to compromise, and it’s delicious and nutritious.
 One last thing to note, there are more toxic ingredients that are worthy of our concern, but these are some of the worst AND most common.
-You are very likely to find at least one of these, alongside anything that didn’t make this list.
+If it’s something you should avoid, you are very likely to find at least one of these, alongside anything that didn’t make this list.
 Therefore, knowing these is an excellent place to start.

 High Fructose Corn Syrup